-Check out the awesome footage which has been captured of Jupiter from NASA’s Juno Spacecraft is still images and meticulously combined to create the spectacular two-minute video embedded below.
+Check out the awesome footage which has been captured of Jupiter from NASA’s Juno Spacecraft.
+The footage consists of still images meticulously combined to create the spectacular two-minute video embedded below.

 Mathematician Gerald Eichstaedt took still shots taken by NASA’s Juno spacecraft and spent 60 hours editing them together.
 As if this wasn’t enough, animator Seán Doran then spent another 12 hours smoothing each frame, all 2,400 of them, resulting in this awe-inspiring tribute to the gas giant.
 Time well spent.

 Juno’s mission is to measure Jupiter’s composition, gravity field, magnetic field, and polar magnetosphere.
-It will also search for clues about how the planet formed, including whether it has a rocky core, the amount of water present within the deep atmosphere, mass distribution, and its deep winds, which can reach speeds of 618 kilometers per hour (384 mph)
+It will also search for clues about how the planet formed, including whether it has a rocky core, the amount of water present within the deep atmosphere, mass distribution, and its deep winds, which can reach speeds of 618 kilometers per hour (384 mph).
+This mission is crucial for understanding not only Jupiter but also the formation and evolution of our solar system.

 Latest Geeky Gadgets Deals